wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 2.8.2.1 =
+= 2.8.2.2 =

-Slight performance improvement by preventing default settings from being read (unless necessary) when defining the plugin image sizes.
+Slight performance improvement by disabled the loading of meta tags for media upload pages.